Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.15 - 12 May 2021 =
+* Fixed issue on redirections from My Account pages to our BP Profile equivalents.
+* Added missing asset on the fremius SDK.
+* Removed unused Composer dependencies.
+* Removed option "Turn off WooCommerce User Profile override", this option isn't necesary and usable anymore.

 = 3.3.14 - 9 Mar 2021 =
 * Tested up with WordPress 5.7
 * Tested up with WC 5.1.0